PGabriel20/heartbeat-analytics/README.md

 # Heartbeat Analytics Platform

-Heartbeat Analytics is a real-time analytics platform built with a microservices architecture using NestJS.
+Heartbeat Analytics is an analytics platform built with a microservices architecture using NestJS.
 The platform allows tracking and analyzing user behavior on websites through events.

 ## Dashboard